Qovery/Replibyte/website/docs/getting-started/configuration.md

 :::info

-Any bridge compatible with the S3 protocol is a valid bridge.
+Any datastore compatible with the S3 protocol is a valid datastore.

 :::